Paul Goldschmidt Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Paul Goldschmidt (.205 batting average in his past 10 games), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+On Tuesday, Paul Goldschmidt (batting .179 in his past 10 games) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be John Brebbia.
+First pitch is at 9:45 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mariners.
+In his previous game, he went 1-for-4 with a double against the Giants.

 Paul Goldschmidt Game Info & Props vs. the Giants